microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 Connect your device to an MQTT broker.

-In this part of the lesson, you will connect your IoT nightlight to the Internet to allow it to be remotely controlled.
+In this part of the lesson, you will connect your IoT nightlight to the internet to allow it to be remotely controlled.
 Later in this lesson, your IoT device will send a telemetry message over MQTT to a public MQTT broker with the light level, where it will be picked up by some server code that you will write.
 This code will check the light level and send a command message back to the device telling it to turn the LED on or off.

 The real-world use case for such a setup could be to gather data from multiple light sensors before deciding to turn on lights, in a location that has a lot of lights, such as a stadium.
-This could stop the lights from being turned on if only one sensor was covered by cloud or a bird, but the other sensors detected enough light.
+This could stop the lights from being turned on if only one sensor was covered by clouds or a bird, but the other sensors detected enough light.

 ✅ What other situations would require data from multiple sensors to be evaluated before sending commands?

 Rather than dealing with the complexities of setting up an MQTT broker as part of this assignment, you can use a public test server that runs [Eclipse Mosquitto](https://www.mosquitto.org), an open-source MQTT broker.
 This test broker is publicly available at [test.mosquitto.org](https://test.mosquitto.org), and doesn't require an account to be set up, making it a great tool for testing MQTT clients and servers.

 > 💁 This test broker is public and not secure.
-Anyone could be listening to what you publish, so should not be used with any data that needs to be kept private
+Anyone could be listening to what you publish, so it should not be used with any data that needs to be kept private

 ![A flow chart of the assignment showing light levels being read and checked, and the LED begin controlled](../../../images/assignment-1-internet-flow.png)